 Driving Directions for the South Trailhead and North Trailhead

 There is much to be explored at Whychus Canyon Preserve!
 With scenic viewpoints, the rushing cold waters of Whychus Creek, and the historic Santiam Wagon Road, you will have to make several trips to see everything.
-A few routes to get you started include the Wagon Road and Meadow Loop, the Long Canyon Route, and the Mid Canyon Route.
-Learn more details about these routes.
+The Preserve offers more than seven miles of trails including the historic Santiam Wagon Road and several routes that take you into the canyon along Whychus Creek.
+Learn more details about these trails and routes.

 Georeferenced Map: Download a georeferenced map of Whychus Canyon Preserve to help with navigation.